Get lost in 'Hearthstone'

 Carnegie Mellon University is currently the standing champions for the east division.
-Being competitive for money is fun, but these examples are for the emotionally invested.
-There are many online competitive games that can be played in free time five minutes before class starts.
+Playing competitively for money is fun, but these examples are for the emotionally invested.
+There are many online competitive games that can be played in free time, five minutes before class starts.

 “Hearthstone: World of Warcraft” is a competitive card game published by Blizzard that is fun to play in teams or alone.
 This is a turn based game that first revolves around the class type that is chosen.
 The classes range from warlock, druid, paladin, rogue, mage, warrior, hunter, shaman and priest.
 Each class has a different set of 30 cards and with this deck, a battle takes place against the opponent.

 This game is easy to learn and borderline addicting.
 It is customizable in terms of play and has endless strategies.
-There is a playing type for all students and endless entertainment.
+There is a plat style for all students and endless entertainment.
 Esports students on campus send out one simple warning for the fun soon to be faced, “Play at your own risk.”